-Summer road trips are a great way to spend time with the kids and renew your knowledge of and love for this great country of ours, but if you’re developing a sore neck or jaw pain on your road trip, it can make it hard to enjoy.
+Summer road trips are a great way to spend time with the kids and renew your knowledge of and love for this great country of ours.
+From Columbia, SC, drive south to see St Augustine, FL, the oldest city in the US.
+Drive north to see Independence Hall in Philadelphia.
+Drive west to follow in the footsteps of American pioneers.
+But if you’re developing a sore neck, jaw pain, or sore legs on your road trip, it can make it hard to enjoy yourself.
 Here are some tips to help you overcome this discomfort so you can enjoy your vacations.

 Get a Good Night’s Sleep